-When people begin optimising their campaigns, especially their search marketing, landing page experience is often one of the last things optimised.
+When marketers begin optimising their campaigns, especially their search marketing, landing page experience is often one of the last things optimised.
 And there’s a good reason for this.
-Not many people really understand which attributes describe a good landing page experience - at least not the way that Google ranks it.
+Not many business owners really understand which attributes describe a good landing page experience - at least not the way that Google ranks it.

-The status, which in Adwords is measured as ‘average’, ‘above average’ or ‘below average’ describes whether users are likely to find what they’re looking for, and have a good experience on your landing page.
+The status, which in Adwords is measured as ‘average’, ‘above average’ or ‘below average’ describes whether potential customers are likely to find what they’re looking for, and have a good experience on your landing page.

 To understand which attributes describe a good landing page experience, we need to first make sure that each landing page is relevant to the keywords and ads you’re using to direct people to it, and that the page itself is useful to visitors.